pgroenbaek/trackshape-utils/README.md

 ### Modification of vertices

-Working with vertices using this Python module requires that you first obtain them through the shape file handle returned by `load_shape`.
+Working with vertices requires that you first obtain them through the shape file handle returned by `load_shape`.

 There are two ways to do this.
 You can use `get_vertices_in_subobject`, which requires the LOD distance level and subobject index, or you can use `get_vertices_by_prim_state`, which requires the LOD distance level and a prim state.

-The exact values for the LOD distance level, subobject index, and prim state name vary depending on the shape.
+The exact values for the LOD distance level, subobject index, and prim state vary depending on the shape.
 You will need to inspect the shape file in a text editor to find the values manually.

 Once you have made modifications to a vertex, you can apply the changes by using the `update_vertex` function.